Science: Has It Proved the Bible Wrong?Alan Feuerbacher

 Once again we find the Society liberally interpreting some Bible passages as figurative and others as literal.
 Note that it's not so easy for a Biblical literalist to deal with what Job 38:6 says about the earth:

+Is this passage dealing with the permanance of the earth?
+How can anyone know for certain?
 When other passages are examined in like manner it becomes obvious that the Society is willing to interpret Bible passages literally or figuratively, based not on a systematic method, but arbitrarily and based on its current understanding of "science".

 The first mistake on this topic appears immediately: "evolution" is not some homogeneous theory cast in stone and set down complete by some authority.
 It is a set of ideas and theories about how life came to be as it is.
 The subset often referred to as "origins" is quite separate from the subset sometimes called "descent with modification".
 Only someone completely ignorant of science -- or someone out to deceive -- would lump all of the subsets into one big "theory of evolution" -- there ain't no such animal.
 Many "evolutionists" reject all known ideas on origins and stick to the "descent" theories.
 Others certainly put forth their ideas on origins but candidly admit that they are speculative.
+The writer of the gm book falls into the common logical trap of assuming that there are two and only two mutually exclusive explanations for something, that one must be wholly correct and the other wholly wrong.
+This is the trap of black and white thinking that so many religionists fall into.

 Not necessarily.
 Using the same type of logic that the gm writer uses to explain the problems of a literal interpretation of passages about "the sun standing still", it is easy to "show" that Genesis is consistent with the evolutionary theory of descent with modification.
 Genesis gives no time scale for the creative days, and it is quite possible that God specially created many types of creatures one at a time, or created a few types that gradually evolved into the many we see today as well as the huge number of extinct forms in the fossil record, or that he even created just one kind at the very beginning which evolved into every living thing we see today.
 It is even possible that God simply created the conditions under which life could arise more or less on its own.
 In all these cases God is still the ultimate creator and author of life.
 Furthermore, most scientists understand that science is not in a position to say anything about ultimate origins.
+The fossil record certainly shows a long history of life, where many forms arose and went extinct, only to be replaced by a whole new set of forms.
+Some of these forms existed for hundreds of millions of years.
+All of these ideas appear unknown to Watchtower writers.

 That is an extremely fuzzy notion and no religionist has managed to give a reasonable definition of "kind".
 In Lake Victoria in Africa there is a population of fish called "cichlids", which is a general category comprised of dozens of species.
 These species vary greatly in physical form and habits.
 Some eat vegetation and some are predators.
 One kind only eats the scales from other fish by taking a bite out of the side of them.
 Another kind only eats the eyes of other fish by lunging at them and biting the eye out.
 None of the various forms interbreed.
 All apparently descended from a small ancestral population that got isolated in Lake Victoria some 10,000 years ago around the end of the last ice age.
 If that is not "descent with modification" so as to produce new species, I don't know what is.
 No one knows of any limits on such modification, especially given millions of years instead of a few thousand.